Bruno Spagnolini: Helicopter scandal

 Spagnolini and Orsi were charged in 2013 with arranging bribes in connection with the sale of 12 AW101 helicopters to the Indian government in 2010, when Orsi was CEO of AgustaWestland and Spagnolini was his deputy.
 The helicopters had been sold for a price of 560 million euros.
 The arrest warrant for Spagnolini and Orsi said they “presided over a system of bribery and corruption that was part of the company philosophy,” allegedly paying tens of millions of euros to Indian officials through intermediaries and falsifying invoices in order to win the high-profile contract.
-The specific charges were charged with bribery, tax evasion, and fraud.
+The specific charges were bribery, tax evasion, and fraud.

 After being charged with these crimes, Spagnolini was dismissed from his position at AgustaWestland.

-Their trial began on June 19, 2013.
-Eugenio Fusco, the prosecutor, stated that they had presided over a system of bribes and corruption that was part “of the company philosophy,” according to the arrest warrant.
+Their trial began on 19 June 2013.
+Eugenio Fusco, the prosecutor, stated that they had presided over a system of bribes and corruption that was part “of the company philosophy”, according to the arrest warrant.
 On the first day of the trial, the court stated that both the government of India and the Italian tax office were considered injured parties in the case, a designation that permitted them to participate in the questioning of witnesses and to seek damages in the case of a guilty verdict.
 Since defendants in Italy are not required to appear at their own trials, neither Spagnolini nor Orsi attended the trial's opening session.

-In June, defense lawyers Ennio Amodio and Massimo Bassi argued at the trial that India should not be admitted as a civil party and that the Public Prosecutor's proposal to skip lengthy preliminary arguments was illegitimate and unconstitutional.
-But the judge rejected their arguments and the Public Prosecutor explained that he wanted a speedy trial and that the “rock solid evidence” against the defendants warranted such a trial.
+In June, defence lawyers Ennio Amodio and Massimo Bassi argued at the trial that India should not be admitted as a civil party and that the Public Prosecutor's proposal to skip lengthy preliminary arguments was illegitimate and unconstitutional.
+But the judge rejected their arguments, and the Public Prosecutor explained that he wanted a speedy trial and that the “rock solid evidence” against the defendants warranted such a trial.
 Amodio insisted that it was clear that neither Orsi nor Spagnoligni had engaged in bribery because there was no need for it, given that AgustaWestland's helicopter was clearly the best being considered by India.